 Measuring switch path resistance does not require high accuracy to diagnose problems though eBIRST is capable of doing this with high resolution.
 The path resistance of switching systems is often dominated by copper tracks or wires and these will have a temperature coefficient of the order of 0.39% per C change in temperature.
 So differences of a few % can be generated just by changes in environmental conditions even in office environments.

 Even so, approval systems may still demand independent verification.
-For that reason we can supply Calibration Fixtures to users who have a requirement for independent verification.
+For that reason we can supply Verification Fixtures to users who have a requirement for independent verification.

-Functional diagram and image of eBIRST Calibration Fixture
+Functional diagram and image of eBIRST Verification Fixture

-For each eBIRST tool type a calibration fixture is available which provides two functions:
+For each eBIRST tool type a verification fixture is available which provides two functions:

 - Provides a back to back connection between two tools that allows the application program to conduct a test through the multiplexers of the two tools

 The eBIRST application program provides a facility for conducting the back to back test for the MUX's.
-The calibration resistors in the eBIRST tool can be compared to those in the Calibration Fixture using the same measurement method as the tools uses for measuring the calibration resistors in the eBIRST tools.
+The verification resistors in the eBIRST tool can be compared to those in the Verification Fixture using the same measurement method as the tools uses for measuring the verification resistors in the eBIRST tools.

 The tests confirm the tools are working correctly through their multiplexers and that the measurement is confirmed to be providing the required accuracy.

-Using a user provided DMM verification that has traceability through the DMM calibration process the calibration resistors in the Calibration Fixtures can be checked.
+Using a user provided DMM verification that has traceability through the DMM verification process the resistors in the Verification Fixtures can be checked.
 The DMM can be any model with 4 wire resistance measurement capability and is therefore likely to be in common use by users.